Great Barford Primary Academy Nursery

-Our nursery class are known as the Ducklings.
+Our nursery class are known as "Ducklings".
+We accept children aged from 2 years 9 months.

 Great Barford Church of England Primary Academy Nursery offers a safe and secure environment with exciting, stimulating activities.
 We have committed and experienced staff who are passionate about providing high quality care and education.
 We work in close partnership with parents to help children to learn and develop and to ensure that they achieve their full potential.